An individual will be protected from unfair dismissal if they have:

 Dismissal will occur where the employment has been terminated on the employer’s initiative or the person has been forced to resign due to the employer’s conduct.
 Dismissal will not take effect until such time as it is communicated to the employee.
 Communication of dismissal can be written or oral.
 If the communication of dismissal is written the employee must receive the written notice for the dismissal to take effect.

-Forced resignation, sometimes referred to as ‘constructive dismissal’ occurs where the employee has no real choice but to resign.
+Forced resignation, sometimes referred to as ‘constructive dismissal’ occurs when the employee has no real choice but to resign.
 The employee will need to prove that they did not resign voluntarily and rather were forced by the employer.
 The FWC will carefully consider whether there was no real choice to resign or if a decision was made on the employee’s own initiative.

 We are also able to assist you if you are currently experiencing bullying and harassment in the workplace.